angshenting/scba-techcomm/SCBA_GCoC.md

 ## 4. Eligibility

 ### 4.1 General
-To be eligible for participation in a National Championship, a competitor must comply with the Olympic Charter as well as with the rules of the APBF, and must be entered by his NBO.
+To be eligible for participation in a National Championship, a competitor must comply with the Olympic Charter as well as with the rules of SCBA.
 He must notably respect the spirit of fair play and ethics, and behave accordingly.
+SCBA reserves the rights to bar entry to a competitor in the event of non-compliance with the above.

 ### 4.4 Over-Riding Eligibility Regulations
 The Supplementary Conditions for a specific event may specify over-riding Eligibility Regulations based on residency qualifications which prevail for that particular championship or congress.